orbitmines/archive/projects/Software.md

 If I were to cater to an interdisciplinary audience, how would I be of use as a lowly programmer.
-I could name the title of my talk something pretentious like "The Future of Software"
+I could name the title something pretentious like "The Future of Software".